Opnwall/opnsense-repo/README.md

 | `os-ttyd` | 1.0.1 | ttyd terminal integration |
 | `os-unboundcustom` | 1.0.1 | Safe custom options for Unbound DNS |

+## License
+These plugins and packages are free as in beer!
+There is no source code hosted but you may use them for free and forever.
+Selling these plugins is prohibited!

 ## Disclaimer
 This repository is **NOT** affiliated with or supported by the OPNsense Project.